 Also the low cut filter was disappointing.
-I expected do a better job at reducing low-frequency noise.
+I expected it to do a better job at reducing low-frequency noise.
 But it captures the most low frequency noise of all the recorders I own.
 Believe me, it’s not terrible, and you’ll not notice it unless you compare it to other recorders.
 But something to be cognizant of if you are recording in a location with a lot of low frequency noise – fans, ACs, etc.

-Memory.
-No internal memory.
-And max 32GB micro SDHC external memory – which you’ll have to buy separately (Amazon link to microSD I use on my H1n).
+Memory: no internal memory.
+And H1n supports max 32GB micro SDHC external memory – which you’ll have to buy separately (Amazon link to microSD I use on my H1n).
 My expectations were that the Zoom H1n would be compatible with the newer/better/more capacity micro SDXC cards (more on different types of microSD cards here), but it’s not.

 Finally, you cannot recharge batteries using this recorder.
 And you only get about 10 hours of continuous recording using alkaline batteries.
 I like using rechargeable batteries (less waste = great for the environment), but I keep forgetting to charge them.
 Being able to power the Zoom H1n using a USB battery pack, however, makes up for it.
 That’s why I’m keeping it – to power my Olympus ME33 boundary microphones.

 And I’m sure I mentioned this, if you are looking for an unobtrusive recorder – look elsewhere.
 But it does have an impressive, professional look/feel to it.

 If you are recording interviews in quiet locations, focus group discussions with the ME33 bourdary mic, using lav mics: this is a great recorder to buy.
 You are limited to 32 GB and 10 hours battery life.
 But you can power the Zoom H1n using the USB, which is what I recommend you do if you’re recording a long session.
 Definitely recommended for powering ME33 boundary microphones.
 A great entry recorder for audio professionals, not recommended for everyday users.
 Get the Zoom H1n from Amazon.
 As always, please keep us in mind for all of your academic transcription services needs.